-Nine directors currently serve on our Board of Directors.
+Seven directors currently serve on our Board of Directors.
 The directors are divided into three classes.
-Currently, there are four directors in the first class, of which two are retiring at the Annual Meeting, three directors in the second class and two directors in the third class.
-At this Annual Meeting, you will be asked to elect two directors.
-Five directors will continue to serve on the Board of Directors as described below.
-Messrs.
-Johnson and Williams will retire at this Annual Meeting, in accordance with the requirement of our Corporate Governance Guidelines that non-management directors retire from the Board of Directors at the conclusion of their term following their 70th birthday.
+There are two directors in the first class, three directors in the second class and two directors in the third class.
+At this Annual Meeting, you will be asked to elect three directors.
+Four directors will continue to serve on the Board of Directors as described below.

-Both nominees are currently SPX directors and have been SPX directors since February 22, 2007 and, if elected, each will serve for a term of three years, until a qualified successor director has been elected, or until he resigns, retires or is removed by the stockholders for cause.
+Each nominee is currently an SPX director and, if elected, each will serve for a term of three years, until a qualified successor director has been elected, or until he resigns, retires or is removed by the stockholders for cause.

 Your shares will be voted as you specify on the enclosed proxy card.
-If you do not specify how you want your shares voted, we will vote them FOR the election of Dr. Fitzpatrick and Mr. Koch.
-If unforeseen circumstances (such as death or disability) make it necessary for the Board of Directors to substitute another person for either of the nominees, your shares will be voted FOR that other person.
-The Board of Directors does not anticipate that either of the nominees will be unable to serve.
+If you do not specify how you want your shares voted, we will vote them FOR the election of Mr. Campbell, Mr. Fullwood and Mr. Mancuso.
+If unforeseen circumstances (such as death or disability) make it necessary for the Board of Directors to substitute another person for any of the nominees, your shares will be voted FOR that other person.
+The Board of Directors does not anticipate that any of the nominees will be unable to serve.
 The nominees and continuing directors have provided the following information about themselves.

-Nominees to Serve Until 2010 Annual Meeting
+Nominees to Serve Until 2011 Annual Meeting